felaube/expenses-tracker/README.md

 This project intends to develop an integrated platform in Android (TODO), Ubuntu and Windows to track and categorize expenses and incomes.

-We use Google Sheets to store the incomes and expenses, the communication is provided by its Python API.
+A Google Sheets spreadsheet is used to store the incomes and expenses.
+The communication is provided by Google Sheet's Python API.

 For now, the application is implemented only for Windows and Ubuntu.
 Do not install the application on the "Programs File" folder.